fredwu/fredwu.me-v3/src/pages/blog/2012-03-28-agile-is-not-a-sham.md

 redirect_from:
 - /post/20058808238/agile-is-not-a-sham
 ---
-This blog post titled “[Agile is a Sham](http://williamedwardscoder.tumblr.com/post/20054342100/agile-is-a-sham)” offends me a little bit.
+This blog post titled "[Agile is a Sham](http://williamedwardscoder.tumblr.com/post/20054342100/agile-is-a-sham)" offends me a little bit.
 The post screams _hey, I am a cowboy programmer_, and it almost implies that if you employ processes then you are stupid.

 In this day and age, I would have thought **finding the right tool for the right job** is common sense.
 Apparently not.